 A healthy work environment begins with you.
 Even if you aren’t the cause of workplace problems, you may be inadvertently sanctioning them.
-Not every business owner likes confrontation and if you are one of them, you might be waiting for things to sort themselves out.
+Not every business owner likes confrontation, and if you are one of them, you might be waiting for things to sort themselves out.
 They rarely do.
 Avoiding the problem is the same as giving it the green light to continue.

-Rather than wait for issues to come up, which they invariably do when people even well-intended ones, work together, here are things to do to foster a healthy environment at your spa or massage practice.
+Rather than wait for issues to come up, which they invariably do when people, even well-intended ones, work together, here are things to do to foster a healthy environment at your spa or massage practice.

-Encourage communication: Promote communication between your team members.
+Promote communication between your team members.
 Start with your own open-door policy so that your staff feels comfortable coming to you with issues.
-When you convey your willingness to listen, you set an example for others to talk to each to work out problems.
+When you convey your willingness to listen, you set an example for others to talk to each other to work out problems.
 Be particularly sensitive to hierarchies.
 Even junior employees should feel that they have a say with their managers.

-Empower employees: Often complaints come from staff feeling they have no power or authority to make decisions.
+Often complaints come from staff feeling they have no power or authority to make decisions.
 Once you make your expectations known, whether the issue is about managing the front desk, or treating customers when they come in for a massage, let employees operate with independence.
 Keep an eye on operations but if things are going well, then step aside.
 Empowered employees are more content and perform at their highest level.

 Listen to the ideas of your team members.
 You probably will get good recommendations for improving operations or customer services.
 Give the ideas that seem right a try.
 You’ll be showing your team that you rely on their judgment.
 You’ll find staff will be even more invested in their work.

-Promote a healthy-work life balance: Encourage your team members to take breaks, use their vacation time and spend time away from work pursuing activities that interest and entertain them for a happier state of mind.
+Encourage your team members to take breaks, use their vacation time and spend time away from work pursuing activities that interest and entertain them for a happier state of mind.